Introduction to Chainer¶

 Finally, we can write a learning loop as following:

-Only the last three lines are the code related to Chainer, which are already described above.
+Only the last four lines are the code related to Chainer, which are already described above.

 After or during optimization, we want to evaluate the model on the test set.
 It can be achieved simply by calling forward function:

-The example code in the examples/mnist directory contains GPU support, though the essential part is same as the code in this tutorial.
+The example code contains GPU support, though the essential part is same as the code in this tutorial.
 We will review in later sections how to use GPU(s).